Wellshully/Socket_Project/phrase2/README.md

 # Socket Programming Project - Pharse2

+- **Ip address:** Note that the client assumes the server is listening on the 127.0.0.1(localhost) for a easier testing.
+For the real-world usage, I may change it to asking for a certain Ip.

 ## Multithread server

 - **Idea:** This functionality is actually implemented in pharse1, and I'm using a thread pool to serve each client connection.
 In the server code, the function `worker_thread()` keep popping the client socket fds from the queue and serve them.
 After finish a command, the worker thread would check the client is still connected(not exit), and pop the client socket fd back to the queue.